Course Descriptions 6th-8th grade

 Pre-Algebra eases the transition from arithmetic to algebra.
 Algebraic expressions and linear equations are applied throughout a thorough review of operations on integers, fractions, decimals, percents, and radicals.
 Students explore relations and functions using equations, tables, and graphs.
 Chapters on statistics and geometry extend foundational concepts in preparation for high school courses.
 Problem-solving and real-life uses of math are featured in each chapter.
 Dominion through Math exercises regularly illustrate how mathematics can be used to manage God's creation to His glory.

 Earth Science guides students in an examination of God’s handiwork.
 Affirming the young earth creationist view of the Earth’s history and disproving the evolutionary views pervading the scientific community and modern culture, the science educational materials presents an engaging study of scientific philosophies and models, meteorology, geology, and oceanography.

 Vocabulary demonstrates how languages such as Greek and Latin have contributed to modern English.
 Games, puzzles, and reinforcement activities keep your students’ interest while building their vocabulary.

-* All textbooks are provided by BJU Press, unless otherwise noted.
+* *A Reason For Handwriting® is used for Handwriting in grades 2–6.
+All other textbooks are provided by BJU Press, unless otherwise noted.